SolentAirWatch/sniffy/README.md

 Go to /Interfacing Options/Serial answer no to a login shell and yes to the serial port being enabled.
 Also turn on SPI and I2C.
 You will be prompted to reboot when you exit.

 The monitor is in the early stages of development, this means things can change.
-Because of this it is recommneded to use a virtual environement.
-The install script assumes you have python 2.7 and pip installed.
-If you need to install it run the following:

     sudo apt-get update
     sudo apt-get install -y python-pip git build-essential python-dev python-smbus

-To install the latest monitor scripts clone the reposetory and run
+To install the Sniffy monitor scripts clone the Sniffy repositary and run

     cd
     git clone https://github.com/solentairwatch/sniffy